gaurav-11018/Stacks-Identity/README.md

 ## Features
-Create, update, and delete identities on the Stacks blockchain Request and access identities from other users
+Create, update, and delete identities on the Stacks blockchain.
+Request and access identities from other users.
-Verify the authenticity of identities
+Verify the authenticity of identities.

 ## Requirements
-A Stacks wallet and STX tokens
+A Stacks wallet and STX tokens.
-Access to the Stacks blockchain
+Access to the Stacks blockchain.